Fundamental Business Concepts scope Bank reference data model.

 The association also identifies the Financial Institution’s legal entity and establishes the many-to-many relationship between the Organization and its Legal Entity.

-The Stock Corporation has Issued Capital the Monetary Amount.
-The Monetary amount is conceptually a measure, subtype of the Reference.
+The Stock Corporation has issued capital, the Monetary Amount.
+The Monetary amount is conceptually a measure, a subtype of the Scalar Quantity Value.

-The has Address associative entity connects the Organization to the Physical Address.
-Note that our more explicit Registered Address and has Registered Address are subtypes of has Address and Physical Address.
+The “has Address” associative entity connects the Organization to the Physical Address.
+Note that our more explicit Registered Address and Registered Address are subtypes of has Address and Physical Address.
 In other words, the model associates at the supertype level.

 The short answer is no. Scope only the directly required green entities for a project model.

-In practice, the following Logical Modeling phase attributes the model.
-The Logical Data Modeler looks at the full set of required data items and places them as attributes of the entities.
+In practice, in the following Logical Modeling phase, we add attributes to the entities.
+The Logical Data Modeler examines the complete set of required data items and assigns them as attributes of the entities.
 A simple rule:

-You can remove any entity in the subtype hierarchy that does not have attributes.
+You can remove any entity in the subtype hierarchy that lacks attributes.

 The FIB-DM is a reference data model.
 For the data modeler, the Financial Industry Business Data Model provides a rich library of building blocks to accelerate the design process.
 Adhering to the industry standard improves quality and reduces rework.
-Data and object modelers using the same reference ensures common names, definitions, and design pattern across the organization.
+Data and object modelers using the same reference model ensure common names, definitions, and design patterns across the Organization.
 Greenfield modeling creates homonyms and synonyms that impede future integration.

 Scoping an operational ontology